 How often you use it

 - CBD builds up in your body over time.
 If you’re a regular user, the CBD stays in your system longer.
-If you’re a first-time or just an occasional user, it leaves your body much quicker.
+If you’re a first-time or an occasional user, it leaves your body much quicker.

 - The variables of your body can change how fast or slow the CBD leaves.
-Things such as body mass index, water content, and your rate of metabolism should be taken into account.
+Things such as body mass index, water content, and rate of metabolism should be taken into account.

 - Different methods of ingesting CBD make for shorter and longer stays.
 When using vapes, for example, the CBD exits your body faster than when you ingest it using oils and tinctures.

 CBD Products with No Detectable Amounts of THC